 I have been making chili since I was big enough to reach a cooker.
 It’s a dish that is best shared with friends where they can help themselves to bowl (after bowl if desired) of meaty, deliciously spicy, tomato goodness.
 The hearty warmth brings a smile to everyone’s face.

-Brown turkey, onions, and garlic in a large skillet.
+- Brown turkey, onions, and garlic in a Dutch oven.
 Add chili powder, salt, pepper, cayenne and paprika and mix through to turkey.

-Serve with sour cream and chips.
+- Serve with sour cream and chips.
 Have seconds and thirds if you want.
 No-one will judge, least of all me after I eat two bowls full!
+Reheat as desired.